rtdists/rtdists/README.md

-rtdists: Response time distributions in R.
+rtdists: Response time distributions in R
 ====

 ## Features

 * uses fast-dm C code by Andreas Voss

-## Installation
+## Installation (NOT YET WORKING, see development.R)

 * From CRAN: In the future